macroecolab/macroecolab.github.io/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-If you have a question about our work or would like to visit our lab, please send me an email.
+#### If you have a question about our work, want to collaborate, or would like to visit our lab, please send us an email.

 {%
   include button.html